julesjazz/jdots/README.md

 ### asdf Tool Version Management

-You can update all asdf-managed tools (Node.js, Python, Terraform) to the latest LTS/stable versions with:
+You can update all asdf-managed tools (Node.js, Python, Terraform, k9s, and more) to the latest LTS/stable versions with:

 ```bash
 make asdf-update-lts